jeffreysorgen/golf-club-sensors/README.md

 The orientation of the club head determines whether the club is in play or is sitting in the golf bag.
 The Ready/Resting state is determined by the readings from the **Accelerometer**.
 When in play, in Ready state, we're able to begin recording motion with the Gyroscope.

 The code for the **Gyro** will identify when the device is Still, and then and prepare to record movement.

-**Three Objectives:**

-1. Display data points (coordinates plus millis)
-2. Display array of data points
-3. Display multiple arrays as a data set
-4. Send data set to computer storage
+## Creating Data Points

-The **first objective** is to display the data as a set of coordinates plus millis to the Serial Monitor.
+Display the data as a set of coordinates plus millis to the Serial Monitor.

+Specifically in the code:
-- First, enable the Gyro to read and print all data points, (gX, gY, gZ)
+- First, enable the Gyro to read and print all data points, (gX, gY, gZ) _**(Current Step)**_
 - Change data points to INTEGERS
 - Next, print data point plus millis, (gX, gY, gZ, gT)
 - Next, print data point only after each 100ms